kristianmandrup/json-schema-to-graphql-types-decorated/Readme.md

 }
 ```

+You might want to use decorators for other purposes as well (for other generators).
+We recommend namespacing `decorators` under `graphql` for large projects that heavily relies on a schema driven development approach.

-## Customization
+## Type customization

-You can pass an extra configuration object with specific rules for ES mapping properties that will be merged into the resulting mapping.
+The configuration object can take type mappings that will be used in the generated types.

 ```js
 const config = {